AndreasHeger/CGATReport/doc/Advanced.rst

            data = self.getValues( """SELECT coverage_pcovered FROM %(track)s_transcript_counts""" )
            return odict( (("covered", data ) ,) )

-The mixing of RnaseqTracker and :class:`SingleTableTrackerRows` illustrates how classes provided by sphinxreport can be parameterized.
+The mixing of RnaseqTracker and :class:`SingleTableTrackerRows` illustrates how classes provided by cgatreport can be parameterized.
 Note that the order is important, RnaseqTracker needs to appear first to make sure that its constructor is called first.